 The polish tenor Rafal Bartminski is considered as one of the leading operatic tenors in Poland today.
 His strong lyrical and commanding tenor voice with Vickers-like top and attractive physicality make him a perfect choice for leading tenor roles in romantic repertoire.

-Highlights of the 2020/2021 season are Boris in Katya Kabanova at Tiroler Landestheater Innsbruck (new production) and Jontek in Halka, Pinkerton in Madama Butterfly, Duca in Rigoletto at Polish National Opera.
+Highlights of the 2021/2022 season are role debuts as Max in Der Freischütz and Cavaradossi in Tosca at Opera Wroclaw (new productions) and Pinkerton in Madama Butterfly and Duca in Rigoletto at Polish National Opera.

 After vocal studies with Prof. Eugeniusz Sasiadek at the Karol Szymanowski Music Academy in Katowice/Poland, several master classes with Ryszard Karczykowski, Helena Lazarska and Christian Elsner amongst others he won the 3rd prize at the Ada Sari International Vocal Competition in Nowy Sacz 2001 and the 2nd prize at the Stanislaw Moniuszko International Vocal Competition in Warsaw.